 The Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) first ran a motor omnibus service between Great Malvern, North Malvern and West Malvern from Saturday 22nd April 1916, when they took over the local Malvern omnibus operations of Messers W. & B. Woodyatt.
-This route was run by BMMO as Service 48, then from May 1925 as Service 270, and then as Service 366 under the new route numbering system introduced on Saturday 11th February 1928.
+This route was run by BMMO as Service 48, then from May 1925 as Service 270, and then as Service 366 under the new route numbering system introduced in early 1928.

 The route was finally renumbered to Service M16 in January 1935, and continued in operation with that route number until the closure of Malvern depot in October 1976.